This way of thinking about design seeks out compassion and harmony with nature and invites introspection as part of the experience.

 Time + Tide Chinzombo also has a dining lounge and library and tree-shaded pool and deck, with a winding foot path connecting them to the villas.

 “Silvio and Lesley have created a sense of luxury and sophistication using materials unique to traditional Zambian buildings and with sensitivity to the environment.
-There is no other bush camp like it,” —Christina Carr
+There is no other bush camp like it” — Christina Carr

 This high-end eco bush accommodation is set within 60 acres of private land with views over the Luangwa River.
 The area teems with wildlife and the camp has a private access to the South Luangwa National Park.